trantiffany21/Project-1/README.md

 ### MVP Goals
-- As a player, I want my game to shoot and land shots accurately so that the scoring is done correctly.
+- As a player, I want my game to shoot and land shots accurately so that the scoring is done correctly. :white_check_mark:
-- As a player, I want my spaceship to be easy enough to control on first use.
+- As a player, I want my spaceship to be easy enough to control on first use. :white_check_mark:
-- As a player, I want my game to fit the themes and be visually stimulating.
+- As a player, I want my game to fit the themes and be visually stimulating. :white_check_mark:
-- As a player, I want my game to have both visual and audio cues to make the game exciting.
+- As a player, I want my game to have both visual and audio cues to make the game exciting. :white_check_mark:

 ### Stretch Goals
-- As a player, I would like to be able to move backwards and forwards.
+- As a player, I would like to be able to move backwards and forwards. :white_check_mark:
 - As a player, I would like to have obstacles that interfere with flying to make the game more difficult.
 - As a player, I would like a 2 player option to play against someone on the same keyboard
 - As a player, I would like to be able to choose my spaceship design.
-- As a player, I would like to explode upon dying from enemy hits.
+- As a player, I would like to explode upon dying from enemy hits. :white_check_mark:

 ### Technology Used and Approaches